Getting to Sefton Park for BBC Radio 1 Big Weekend

 From Liverpool City Centre (Liverpool Central or Lime Street):

-• Board the Merseyrail Northern Line from Liverpool Central Station towards Hunts Cross and get off at St Michaels Station (15-minute walk)
+• Board the Merseyrail Northern Line from Liverpool Central Station towards Hunts Cross and get off at St Michaels Station (15-minute walk to Sefton Park – approx. 1980 steps)

-• Alternatively, travel on the City Line from Liverpool Lime Street to Manchester, Warrington or Birmingham and get off at Mossley Hill Station (15-minute walk)
+• Alternatively, travel on the City Line from Liverpool Lime Street to Manchester, Warrington or Birmingham and get off at Mossley Hill Station (20 minute walk to Sefton Park – approx. 3300 steps)

 For those travelling from the Wirral Line, connect at Liverpool Central